rodrigoelp/little-stories/Unlikely adventures/13-Chapter-13.md

 # Earthbound

 The trio of children walked around a stone statue sitting on a stack of dark grey rocks.
-Candles lit the room similarly to the trial of water, the arrangement of the candles was somewhat different.
+Like the room of the trial of water, candles illuminated the room though, the arrangement of the candles was somewhat different.

 At the trial of water, the statue was surrounded by the candles, in here most of the candles were located at each side of the statue, casting two large shadows giving the appearance the statue was moving with the shadows.

 The statue was made of a similar material as the previous statue, a porous granite rock, mostly grey and white but it had a hint of rose pink, giving off the impression the statue was once a living creature that solidified over eons.
-Its face was covered by a mask which, to the children, it looked like a giant spider eating its user's face away.
+Its face was covered by a mask which, to the children, looked like a giant spider eating its user's face away.

-*"It looks ghastly"* - described helpfully Amir - *"having that thing on its face wouldn't have been nice.
-If you look up close, its legs have hairs on them!"*

 *"This trial's guardian seems to be a girl"* - observed Sam, detailing the delicate traits present on the figure in front of him.

+*"Ghastly, the spirit looks ghastly"* - described helpfully Amir - *"having that spider thing on there, it can't be nice.
+It has hairy legs!"*

+*"What has hairy legs?
+The girl or the spider?"* - said inquisitively Hannah.

+*"Definitely the spider."* - said Sam still detailing the statue from up close.

 *"Maybe that spider is not part of the spirit and it is just waiting to jump on us"* - continued Amir describing the horrid sight.

-*"Last time we had to look at its face"* - discussed Sam with the rest of the children - *"If you looked to its eyes it would flash you with blue light and you woke up in that world."*
+*"Last time we had to look at its face"* - discussed Sam with the rest of the children - *"If you looked into its eyes it would flash you with blue light and you woke up in that world."*

-*"Which eye do we need to look at? it was 8!"* - argued Amir in an attempt to pick signs of life revealing the mask was indeed a creature lurking for its next victim.
+*"Which eye do we need to look at? it has eight!"* - argued Amir in an attempt to pick signs of life revealing the mask was indeed a creature lurking for its next victim.